EthanJoyce/GradleBukkitPluginTemplate/README.md

 Why waste time setting up project build scripts when you could be working?

 ## Licencing:
-This template is licenced under the MIT licence.
+This template is in the public domain.
+Feel free to use it however you like.